Milorph/final_proj/report.md

 ### MA Plot Comparison

-The MA plot shows log2 fold change vs mean expression.
-Red points are significant genes (padj < 0.
-05).
+The MA plot is a log2 fold change vs mean expression.
+Red points are significant genes / values which are p < 0.05

 ![MA Plot Comparison](plots/compare_ma_plots.png)

-Although it may not look too similar, both the Python port and the original R DESeq2 did produce similar MA plots.
+Booth the Python port and the original R DESeq2 did produce similar MA plots.
 The overall shape is the same, significant genes appear in similar positions, and the "funnel" shape (more variance at low expression) is captured by both.
+Whats surprising is when looking at the standalone MA plot it had almost the same shape as the Original R but once it was compared to the R, its plotted against larger values and it shrinked.

 **My standalone MA plot:**